m-hairan/SimpleVat-React/README.md

 <h3>Project coding standards:</h3>

 1. Do not display lebels.
-Use only empty lebels
+Use only empty lebels.
 2. Use autocomplete as an alter native for dropdowns.
 3. Accordian for grouping of atrributes.
 4. Form within a panel and tool par outside panel